TorkamaniLab/Imputation_Autoencoder/autoencoder_tuning_validation_pytorch/README.md

 ### 3.2.
 Running inference (multiple models, automated run example)

-I made a command lime generator for the inference function, so you don't need to run model by model manually.
+I made a command line generator for the inference function, so you don't need to run model by model manually.
 You can run the inference command generator by:

 ```